trevordevore/levure/framework/helpers/undo_manager/README.md

 undoAddAction "document 1", "Add Content", tMementosA
 ```

-No that an undo action has been added to the "document 1" undo stack, let's look at the code that fills in the memento array.
+Now that an undo action has been added to the "document 1" undo stack, let's look at the code that fills in the memento array.
 The memento is filled in based on the action being performed.
 As you look at the code below keep in mind that after a user undoes an action the user then has to be able to redo the action.
-The `undoStoreMemento` callback will need to be able to create mementos for both undo and redo requests.
+The `undoStoreMementos` callback will need to be able to create mementos for both undo and redo requests.
 Also note that the `pUndoObjectA` parameter is passed in by reference.
-The callback will be updating the memento array(s) and the Undo Manager will store any modifications made to the parameter. `pUndoObjectA` will be passed to `undoRestoreMemento` later on.
+The callback will be updating the memento array(s) and the Undo Manager will store any modifications made to the parameter. `pUndoObjectA` will be passed to `undoRestoreMementos` later on.

 **Important!** Be aware of when you are calling `undoAddAction` in your code.
 If the user is deleting an object and you delete the object before calling `undoAddAction` then your application may not be able to generate a memento because the object doesn't exist.
 In such cases call `undoAddAction` before you delete the object.
 If an error occurs while deleting the object you can use `undoRemoveLatest` to remove the undo action from the undo stack.

 ```
-command undoStoreMemento pUndoStack, @pMementoA local i
+command undoStoreMementos pUndoStack, @pMementoAs local i

+  repeat with i = 1 to the number of elements of pMementosA
-  switch pMementoA["type"]
+    switch pMementosA[i]["type"]
       case "create"
         # Add keys to memento array necessary to undo the create action
-      _StoreMementoToUndoCreateAction pMementoA
+        _StoreMementoToUndoCreateAction pMementosA[i]
         break

       case "delete"
         # Add keys to memento array that will be required to undo the delete action
-      _StoreMementoToUndoDeleteAction pMementoA
+        _StoreMementoToUndoDeleteAction pMementosA[i]
         break

       case "update"
         # Add keys to memento array that will allow the code to restore properties.
-      _StoreMementoToUndoUpdateAction pMementoA
+        _StoreMementoToUndoUpdateAction pMementosA[i]
         break

     end switch
+  end repeat
-end undoStoreMemento
+end undoStoreMementos

 private command _StoreMementoToUndoCreateAction @pMementoA